Resupply Packages Ready for Mailing Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Bulk foods ready to be divided.

 This has never been an issue with any Pacific Crest Trail backpacker I've met.
 They always either hitch the 9 miles West down Highway 108 to their resupply point at Kennedy Meadows from Sonora Pass, or they are hitching about 13 miles East to Highway 395, where they will hitch another 25 miles South to the nice little town of Bridgeport.

-I suggest that both Pacific Crest and Tahoe to Yosemite backpackers hitchike down to Kennedy Meadows for their resupply.
-It's an easy hitch hike if there are cars, it's close, it has great services and people, and I love that place.
+I suggest that both Pacific Crest and Tahoe to Yosemite backpackers hitch-hike down to Kennedy Meadows for their resupply from Sonora Pass.
+It's an easy hitch hike if there are cars on the road, it's close, it has great services and people, and I love that place.
 I enjoy Bridgeport, but I love Kennedy Meadows.

-Southbound hikers on the Tahoe to Yosemite Trail will not have to hitch back up to Sonora Pass, as the PCT hikers will, to continue after resupplying.
-The Tahoe to Yosemite Route calls for a hike South out of Kennedy Meadows to Brown Bear Pass, the Western entrance to the Emigrant Basin.
+Southbound hikers on the Tahoe to Yosemite Trail will not have to hitch back up to Sonora Pass, as the PCT hikers will, to continue hiking South after resupplying.
+The Tahoe to Yosemite route calls for a hike South into Emigrant Wilderness out of the Kennedy Meadows Trailhead up to Brown Bear Pass, the Western entrance to the High Emigrant Basin.

-The deeper distinction that separates these two trail routes between Lake Tahoe and Sonora Pass is that the PCT follows the Eastern Side of the Sierra Crest, while the Tahoe to Yosemite Trail dips down into the high, deep valleys that cut wide swaths up the Western flank to the Sierra Crest.
+The deeper distinction that characterizes the difference between the TYT and PCT trail routes across Emigrant Wilderness is the same difference we have experienced hiking from Lake Tahoe to Sonora Pass: The PCT follows the Crestline and upper Eastern flank of the Sierra Crest, while the Tahoe to Yosemite Trail dips deeply down into the high, deep valleys cutting wide drainage channels up the Western flank to the Sierra Crest.

 The Southbound Tahoe to Yosemite backpacker enters the Emigrant Wilderness, Stanislaus NF, at Kennedy Meadows Pack Station, while the Southbound Pacific Crest Trail hiker enters the Emigrant Wilderness by crossing Highway 108 at Sonora Pass.

-The third option South between Highway 108 and the Yosemite Boundary is to continue straight through this junction off of the Southbound PCT South of Leavitt Peak to remain within the Stanislaus NF's Emigrant Wilderness by climbing Big Sam to cross the awesome High Emigrant Basin on your way South to enter the Yosemite Backcountry at Bond Pass.
+The third option South between Highway 108 and the Yosemite Boundary is to continue straight through this junction off of the Southbound PCT South of Leavitt Peak to remain within the Stanislaus NF's Emigrant Wilderness by climbing over Big Sam into the awesome High Emigrant Basin on our way South to join with the TYT route to enter the Yosemite Backcountry through Bond Pass.

-This third route splits the difference between the the PCT and TYT routes, and uses pieces of both between Highway 108 and Jack Main Canyon.
+This third route splits the difference between the the PCT and TYT routes across the heart of the Emigrant Wilderness, useing pieces of both trails to craft a unique route from Highway 108 into the top of Jack Main Canyon.

 I'm still building this octopus of a website, so when I get that part of the trail guide completed, I'll link to it.
 But you can check out the map of this route option in the meantime!